codefoster/waterrower/readme.md

   simulationMode:false
 }
 ```
+BTW, I have plans to program the module to discover the port automatically, but for now, you have to pass it in as an option when you create the WaterRower object.

 ###StartWorkoutOptions
 These are the options you can send to the `startWorkout()` method.
 Currently only distance workouts are supported.
 ```